ferdinandyb/maildir-rank-addr/README.md

 **addresses**

 List of your own email addresses.
-If you do not provide your own addresses, classicifation based on your explicit sends will not be possible!
+If you do not provide your own addresses, classification based on your explicit sends will not be possible!

 **template**